Jews of color: Intra-community relations

-Criticism of term
+Criticism of the use of the term

 In their article Navigating Nuance: Using the Term "Jews of Color", the Jews of Color Initiative notes that thought leaders and research participants who are Jews of color have expressed limitations for employing this term.
 The research term behind the Beyond the Count paper described it as "an imperfect but useful umbrella term."

 For instance, those who participated in the Beyond the Count research and self-identified as JoC used the term in a multiplicity of ways: